 About JEFF

 I'm a recently retired angel investor (with my remaining startup investments now playing out) and former big box retail exec, avid birder and active lister, grandfather, author of the only book on the history of Kohl’s Department Stores, lifelong student of business models, collector of neat stuff, and a seeker of fun experiences.
-As I head more toward my version of retirement, I am devoting very little time as an influencer, blogger and online commenter/poster.
-There is way too much outstanding content out there for me to try to make headway into that torrent of information; there's only so much time in a day, and I want to devote a nice chunk of it enjoying this incredible golden age of series, movies, podcasts and the written word.
-I've always loved the journey of planning, then enjoying fun experiences with my family and friends, and going forward now trying to make it an even bigger part of my plans.
+As I head toward my version of retirement, I am devoting little time and energy to producing online content.
+There's only so much time in a day, and I want to dedicate a nice chunk of it to enjoying this incredible golden age of series, movies, podcasts, and the written word.
+I've always loved the journey of planning and enjoying fun experiences with my family and friends; in the future, I’m now trying to make it an even more significant part of my life.
 I also have had a lot of fun collecting older, finely detailed things made by incredibly talented artisans.
-I’ve always been attracted to the romance of antiquity and have enjoyed the thrill of the hunt for that elusive item, although of late it’s become more about culling the herd, and focusing on what you love vs. what you really like.
+I’ve always been attracted to the romance of antiquity and have enjoyed the thrill of the hunt for that elusive item, although of late, it’s become more about culling the herd and focusing on what you love vs. what you just really like.

 I'm really into birding.
 It's the source of my spiritual connectedness.
-For me, when I go birding it's like going to church, which is great, because I don't have people between me and my maker.
-I live on 16 acres on Lake Michigan north of Milwaukee, and I spend a lot of my time now on the property.
+When I go birding, it's like going to church, which is great because I don't have people between me and my maker.
+I live on 16 acres on Lake Michigan north of Milwaukee and spend a lot of my time now on the property.
 Keeping a life list plays to my competitive side.
-I'm world ranked (#40) for having so far identified 848 species of birds in the ABA Area (the United States, including Hawaii, and Canada).
+I'm world-ranked (#41) for having so far identified 850 species of birds in the ABA Area (the United States, including Hawaii and Canada).
 You can read more about my passion for birds here.
-I also really like (but not addicted to) golf, and have tried to play the Top 50 U.S. public golf courses (I’ve now played 47 of the 50).
+I also really like (but am not addicted to) golf and have tried to play the Top 50 U.S. public golf courses (I’ve now played 47 of the 50).

 I have been startled at just how hard it is to be heard in today's world.
 I’ll be honest, I wasn’t expecting this.
-There is so much noise and distraction, so much content overload, with ever-shrinking attention spans.
-So much for much value being put on experience and wisdom, those days now seem long gone.
+There is so much noise, distraction, and content overload with ever-shrinking attention spans.
+So much for much value being put into a person’s experience and wisdom; those days now seem long gone.
 This website helps me to maintain my voice.
-You have access to my writings, my personal thoughts, selected photos, my book, all kinds of stuff.
-I get genuine satisfaction having a repository of an important chunk of my world available for people to see and explore.
+You have access to my writings, thoughts, selected photos, book, and all kinds of stuff.
+I get genuine satisfaction from having a repository of an essential chunk of my world available for people to see and explore.

 MY TRUTHS

-I’ve spent a lot of my life processing stuff in an effort to figure it all out.
-And I have some genuine peace of mind that maybe I’ve cracked the code on a bit of it, particularly when it comes to understanding the human condition.
-Yet as one gets older, I also realize that there are so many things I'll NEVER be able to fully reconcile.
-It has taken me forever to reflect and dial into the truth that human history is fleeting, that civilizations rise and fall from war, weather and the flaws of human nature.
-And that a republic is only as strong as the constituency that it serves.
-And that our brains are wired so that many people (to include persons you would swear would or should just know better) can't filter and process much less discern the difference between facts, science and the nonsensical.
+I’ve spent a significant part of my life processing stuff in an attempt to figure it out.
+And I have some genuine peace of mind that maybe I’ve cracked the code a bit, particularly when understanding the human condition.
+Yet, as I get older, I realize there are so many things I'll NEVER be able to reconcile fully.
+It has taken me forever to reflect and dial into the truth that human history is fleeting, that civilizations rise and fall from war, weather, and the flaws of human nature.
+And that a republic is only as strong as its constituency.
+And our brains are wired so that many people (including persons you would swear would or should know better) can't filter and process, much less discern the difference between facts, science, and the nonsensical.
 How can you deal with that?
 By learning about the human condition.
-And then having a strategy to deal with it, as well as you possibly can.
+Then, have a strategy to deal with it as well as possible.

 Also, sometimes people get dealt a crappy hand (no, I don't believe that everything happens for a reason).
 But there is always the next hand.
 Now, I am more accepting, or at least more resigned to much of this.
-The stuff I have figured out over the course of recent years has helped ground me some, and has provided me with some genuine contentment that I honestly didn't have in the past.
-There’s nothing easy about a lot of this, right?
+The stuff I have figured out over recent years has helped ground me to some extent and has provided me with some genuine contentment that I honestly didn't have in the past.
+There’s nothing easy about a lot of this.

-With this in mind, I've accumulated what I call my truths, distilled and refined over the past couple of decades of my life, about business, health and well-being, and happiness and a bunch of other topics.
+With this in mind, I've accumulated my truths, distilled and refined over the past couple of decades, about business, health and well-being, happiness, and various other topics.

 Read my truths here.